o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-resource-groups.md

 After you click **Yes**, the deletion operation might take several minutes to complete\.

 **Stack resources**
 The **Stack resources** table shows the status of each of the AWS resources that you defined for the resource group\.
-For descriptions of the fields in this table, see [Stack Resources Table](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md#cloud-canvas-ui-rm-stack-resources-table) in the [Working with Project Stacks ](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md) section\.
+For descriptions of the fields in this table, see [Stack Resources Table](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack#cloud-canvas-ui-rm-stack-resources-table) in the [Working with Project Stacks ](/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md) section\.

-## resource\-template\.json<a name="cloud-canvas-ui-rm-resource-template-json-link"></a>
+## resource\-template\.json {#cloud-canvas-ui-rm-resource-template-json-link}

 For information about this node, see [Working with JSON Files](/docs/userguide/gems/cloud-canvas/ui-rm-json-file-nodes.md)\.

-## lambda\-function\-code<a name="cloud-canvas-ui-rm-lambda-function-code"></a>
+## lambda\-function\-code {#cloud-canvas-ui-rm-lambda-function-code}

 The **lambda\-function\-code** node and its child nodes correspond to the `lambda-function-code` directory in your project\.
 The `lambda-function-code` directory contains the code that implements the AWS Lambda function resources that are defined by your resource group\.
-For more information, see [The lambda\-function\-code Directory](/docs/userguide/gems/cloud-canvas/resource-definitions.md#cloud-canvas-lambda-function-code-subdirectory)\.
+For more information, see [The lambda\-function\-code Directory](/docs/userguide/gems/cloud-canvas/resource-definitions#cloud-canvas-lambda-function-code-subdirectory)\.
 Also see related information for the [project\-code ](#cloud-canvas-ui-rm-project-code) node\.

-## project\-code<a name="cloud-canvas-ui-rm-project-code"></a>
+## project\-code {#cloud-canvas-ui-rm-project-code}

 This node is located at the bottom of the **Administration \(advanced\)** section in the resource manager navigation tree\.
 The `project-code` directory contains the code that implements the AWS Lambda function resources that **Cloud Canvas Resource Manager** uses\.
-For more information, see [The project\-code Directory](/docs/userguide/gems/cloud-canvas/resource-definitions.md#cloud-canvas-project-code-subdirectory)\.
+For more information, see [The project\-code Directory](/docs/userguide/gems/cloud-canvas/resource-definitions#cloud-canvas-project-code-subdirectory)\.
 The **project\-code** node contains file and directory child nodes\.
 Click a file node to see or edit its contents in the detail pane\.
 For more information, see [Editing Resource Manager Files](/docs/userguide/gems/cloud-canvas/ui-rm-text-editing.md)\.